Evidence, resources and guidance on understanding and tackling loneliness.

 You can also read our blog about the guidance for more information.

-The resources in this section are created and maintained by our partners New Philanthropy Capital.
+The resources and findings in this section are created and maintained by our partners New Philanthropy Capital.

 If you are a Building Connections Fund grant-holder and have any enquiries, please email: BCFevaluation@thinknpc.org